Chiral differential operators: formal loop group actions and associated modules: Introduction

-The notation $H^{\frac{\infty}{2}+*}$ refers to \emph{semi-infinite (a.k.a.~BRST) cohomology}, which can be defined using the Feigin complex (recalled in \S\ref{sec.Feigin}--\S\ref{sec.semiinf}).
-This is analogous to the construction of associated vector bundles of $\pi:P\rightarrow M$.
-In fact, $\ass(\pi,W)$ should be the space of sections of a vector bundle over the ``formal loops of $M$'', as a module over ``differential operators''.
-Notice that if $W$ is a vertex algebra, then so is $\ass(\pi,W)$ and there is a map of vertex algebras $\CDO(P)^{\hat{\mf{g}}}\rightarrow\ass(\pi,W)$.
+(Definition \ref{defn.ass} \& Lemma \ref{lemma.ass}).
+Here, $H^{\frac{\infty}{2}+*}(\hat{\mf{g}}_{-\Killing},-)$ is the \emph{semi-infinite (or BRST) cohomology} of the loop algebra of $\mf{g}$, which is defined only at level $-\Killing$ (recalled in \S\ref{sec.Feigin}--\S\ref{sec.semiinf}).
+This construction is analogous to that of associated vector bundles.
+In fact, the author believes there is an interpretation of (\ref{ass.module}) in terms of a vector bundle over the ``formal loops of $M$'' equipped with some ``connection''.
+The example where $\pi$ is the projection from a simple Lie group to its flag manifold has been studied before as a construction of Wakimoto modules. \cite{FF,Voronov.Wakimoto} Notice that if $W$ is a vertex algebra, then so is (\ref{ass.module}).